lhdjung/scrutiny/README.md

     #> 5 0.681   150     1 FALSE        0.85
     #> 6 0.554   150     1 FALSE        0.85

-Visualize GRIM results while also selecting a rounding procedure:
+You can visualize GRIM results while also choosing how the means are reconstructed.
+Blue dots are consistent values, red dots are inconsistent ones:

     pigs1 %>%
       grim_map(rounding = "up") %>%